appcircleio/appcircle-docusaurus/docs/account/my-organization/sso-providers-configuration/okta-saml.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-okta-edit-user-attribute2.png' />

-- We need to determine claim names for group and role.
-These values can be change via application settings.
+- Claim names for group and role need to be determined.
+These values can be changed via application settings.
 - Navigate to the **Applications** section, click on **Applications** tab.
 - Select your application from the list and navigate to the General tab.
 Click on **Edit** in **SAML Settings**